Paulemann/service.vdr.archive/README.md

 machine with kodi.
 Currently only German and English translations are provided.

-The addon was developed and tested on Ubuntu Desktop 16.04 with kodi 17 (Krypton).
+The addon was developed and tested on Ubuntu Desktop 16.04 with Kodi 17 (Krypton).
 However, use at your own risk and please be aware that the addon code is still in beta status.

 To install simply download the addon files as zip file and install from the kodi addon section.

+My sepcial credits go to Roman_V_M of Team-Kodi whose PyXBMCt framework helped me to easily create the selection dialog for this addon.